Shorter payment duration for AGR dues may impact industry structure, necessitates ARPU hike: ICRA | Business

 As per ICRA estimates, the debt as on March 31, 2019 stood at Rs 5 lakh crore, which declined to Rs 4.4 lakh crore as on March 31, 2020 after a series of deleveraging measures undertaken by private telcos during FY2020.
 "Moreover, despite the improvement in cash flow and moderation in capex intensity, the debt is further expected to increase to Rs 4.6 lakh crore as on March 31, 2021 owing to addition of AGR dues," it said.

-"The annual instalments for the auction payments are to the tune of Rs 32,000 crore for the industry starting FY2023, which along with Rs 12,000 crore annual instalment for the AGR dues starting February 2022 will necessitate substantial increase in the ARPUs to more than Rs 350 and has the potential to have a longstanding impact on the industry structure," Arora added..
+"The annual instalments for the auction payments are to the tune of Rs 32,000 crore for the industry starting FY2023, which along with Rs 12,000 crore annual instalment for the AGR dues starting February 2022 will necessitate substantial increase in the ARPUs to more than Rs 350 and has the potential to have a longstanding impact on the industry structure," Arora added.
+EY Emerging Markets - Technology, Media & Entertainment and Telecommunications (TMT) Leader Prashant Singhal said the financial health of telcos necessitates upward revision of tariffs and rationalization of levies to promote orderly growth.

+"Sector calls for timely measures to revive momentum and enable telcos to meet such regulatory demands.
+Strengthening the connectivity backbone will be imperative for ensuring long-term sustainability and economic value add," Singhal said.